 52. Stresses that a long-term budget that is fully aligned with the Union’s strategic aims requires that key objectives be mainstreamed across the budget through a set of horizontal principles, building on the lessons from the current MFF;

-53. Underlines, therefore, that the next MFF Developmentmust ensure that, across the board, spending programmes pursue climate and biodiversity objectives, promote and protect rights and equal opportunities for all, including gender equality, support competitiveness and bolster the Union’s preparedness against threats;
+53. Underlines, therefore, that the next MFF is bound to the Sustainable Development Goals of the EU.
+It must ensure that, across the board, spending programmes pursue climate and biodiversity objectives, promote and protect rights and equal opportunities for all, including gender equality, support competitiveness and bolster the Union’s preparedness against threats, enhance social fairness and lawful implementation of legislation and collective bargaining; recommends that the EU institutions builds upon the recommendations in the Letta Report and introduces social conditionalities for EU funds and support instruments for businesses, as well as for state aid, as well as environmental and tax conditionalities;

 54. Points out that effective mainstreaming is best achieved through a toolbox of measures, primarily through policy design, thorough impact assessments and solid tracking of spending and, in specific cases, spending targets;